-The Initial Administrator License or IAL is designed to prepare competent and ethical leaders to meet the personnel needs of schools in Oregon.
+The Preliminary Administrative License (PreAL), formerly the Initial Administrative License, is designed is designed for current educators as they seek to launch their career as a school or district administrator.
 This can best be accomplished by partnering with public and private schools to identify and develop leaders who have an equal commitment to develop these skills with faith, vision and love as their foundation.

 George Fox University offers candidates the opportunity to earn as many as two licenses that prepare educators to serve in Oregon public or private schools as PreK-12 building and district-level administrators.
-The initial administrator license can be as a specialization in the Master of Education (MEd) degree, as a stand-alone license past the master's degree, as part of the Doctor of Education (EdD) degree, or through the Educational Specialist (EdS) degree.
-The Oregon Teacher Standards and Practices Commission (TSPC) requires documentation of at least three years of successful licensed teaching or personnel experience in public schools or regionally-accredited private schools.
+The preliminary administrative license can be earned as a specialization in the Master of Education (MEd) degree, as a stand-alone license past the master's degree, or as part of the Doctor of Education (EdD) degree.

-The initial administrator license program consists of five foundation or core courses, followed by a year-long sequence of practicum experiences and projects.
+The Preliminary Administrative License program consists of five core courses, followed by a year-long sequence of practicum experiences and projects.
 The candidates transfer core course content into actual practice in school settings.
-This course work can be can be embedded within a master's program or may be taken as a licensure-only program accessed through face-to-face or online classes as scheduled.

 Core Courses (13 semester hours)